juhasev/sample-ninja-help/subpanel-settings-survey-options.md

 ## Survey Options

+### Survey name
+Any name would like to give to the registration survey.

 ### Enable registration
 This must be turned on to access the registration survey, otherwise you will receive 404 Not Found message.